sonic2kk/steamtinkerlaunch/README.md

 most options shipped with the (autowritten) default config are commented out. described are only the variables which come from stl, for all others please check their upstream project:

+global settings:

-* JUSTWRITECFG=1 # set JUSTWRITECFG to 1 to exit after writing the default config for the selected game without starting the game - useful for quickly creating a configuration
+* JUSTWRITECFG=1 							# set to 1 to exit after writing the default config for the selected game without starting the game - useful for quickly creating a configuration
+* CREATESTLDXVKCFGTMPL						# create an empty $STLDXVKCFG_tmpl for easier editing when required
+* STRACEDIR=/tmp/ 							# the base strace path used to optionally dump strace logs
+* STLLOG=/tmp/$(basename "$0").log			# the stl logfile
+* WRITELOG=0								# write logfile if enabled

+per game settings:

 * USEGAMEMODERUN=1							# start game with gamemoderun
 * NOTY=notify-send							# the notifier used
 * RADV_PERFTEST=aco							# radv mode - default is aco
+* STRACERUN=0 								# if set to one stl will write a strace log of the launched game
+* STRACEOPTS=-f -t -e trace=file			# the strace options used for strace

+strace:
+when STRACERUN is enabled make sure /proc/sys/kernel/yama/ptrace_scope is set to 0 else your user will get access denied when trying to attach a process either "echo 0 > /proc/sys/kernel/yama/ptrace_scope" as root or enable it persistent in sysctl